njtierney/validateHOT/README.md

 data("CBC_lin")
 ```

-Next, we create the validation/ holdout task to evaluate it in the next
+Next, we create the validation/holdout task to evaluate it in the next
 step.
-We use a validation/ holdout task with three alternatives plus the
+We use a validation/holdout task with three alternatives plus the
-*no-buy* option, just as we did in the previous example.
+*no-buy* alternative, just as we did in the previous example.
 The only
-difference to the previous example is that we coded the third attribute
+difference to the previous example is that for our model estimation, the
-(<code>Att3_Lin</code>) as linear.
+third attribute (<code>Att3_Lin</code>) was coded as linear.

 Again, we first define <code>data</code>.
 The <code>id</code> is saved
 in the first column.
 The utilities for the <code>None</code> parameter